 However, if you are genetically predisposed to wide feet or already have wide feet, there are ways to ensure your feet and ankles are comfortable and avoid developing other issues!
 It’s especially important for people who are active or trying to become active to have appropriate footwear for their wide feet to avoid developing additional podiatric issues.
 Above all, making sure you give your feet what they need to stay stable and supported is the most important.

-You can easily do this by checking in with your trusted podiatrists, Dr. Les J. Glubo and Dr. Dawn O. Figlo.
+You can easily do this by checking in with your trusted podiatrists, Dr. Les J. Glubo and Dr. Rimawi.
 Our podiatrists and staff at Grand Central Footcare are here to help make living ‘width’ wide feet that much easier for you!
 Call them today at (212) 697-3293 or request an appointment online today!